JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.AngularCore/REDEBRIEFME.md

 ## Retrofitting an existing repo that only has `.Maui`

-If you already have just `JSopX.CRM.Maui`, add the missing projects so you end up at the 4-project shape.
+If you already have just `JSopX.ReactCore.Maui`, add the missing projects so you end up at the 4-project shape.

 > **Best path:** In VS, run the same template in a temp folder, then **add the three missing projects** into your existing solution (or recreate the solution with the template and move your bits over).
 This avoids CLI drift and ensures the new **Web** and **Web.Client** are wired exactly like the template expects.